-Forgiveness For Teens
+Forgiveness for Teens

 One of the many programs we offer for young men in our care is Forgiveness for Teens; an avenue for them to explore the healing and restorative powers of the act of forgiveness.
 Using forgiveness as an option, many of our young men can learn to quell anger and revenge, often a centerpiece to inner-city life.

-To that end, we teamed with UW-Madison’s International Institute of Forgiveness some 7 years ago to explore a program tailored to our population.
-The IIF has developed programs which are researched-based, with a pre- and post-test to determine effectiveness and measure a clearer understanding of empathy and healing.
+To that end, we teamed with UW-Madison’s International Institute of Forgiveness in 2010 to explore a program tailored to our population.
+The Institute has developed programs which are researched-based, with a pre- and post-test to determine effectiveness and measure a clearer understanding of empathy and healing.
 We wrote a grant that allowed us to collaborate with UW-Madison to develop an 8 week session suited to inner-city teens, especially ones involved in the criminal justice system.
 Since then, hundreds of young people have been involved in the program with a good measure of success, particularly as it applies to family transgressions, anger, and temper control.
 Interestingly, through our group work and one-on-one counseling, it has surprised us to learn that a common theme from the boys is the issue of forgiving themselves as they move forward to learn to forgive others.

 The Forgiveness for Teens program is unique to the Nehemiah Project.
 The concept has applications beyond our young men and we are pleased to say we have worked collaboratively with other agencies/organizations to be able to offer the program in the greater community including MPS, Hope St. Ministries, and Our Safe Place.
 We are hopeful to continue to expand this outreach to children in Milwaukee.
 The program is completely funded through donors, both individuals and foundation grants.